 About FEMAS Feed Materials Assurance Scheme FEMAS covers all feed ingredients intended for direct feeding to animals or for inclusion in compound feeds and blends.
 It is based on HACCP principles, a system originally pioneered by space agency NASA, but now forming the bedrock of EU Food and Feed legislation.

-FEMAS was originally developed by AB Agri with the intellectual property (IP) being sold to UKASTA in 2001.
+FEMAS was originally developed by AB Agri with the intellectual property (IP) being licensed to UKASTA in 2001.
+UKASTA has since been absorbed into AIC.
 An annual FEMAS royalty payment is in place to acknowledge this IP.

 FEMAS is managed by the FEMAS Working Group which consists of a number of representatives of the various FEMAS sectors, independent consultants and representatives of the AIC executive.
 This group also reports to the Feed and Food Steering Committee to ensure that the other feed schemes that AIC manage have common objectives.

 The scheme is audited and certified by an independent certification body, in accordance with the internationally recognised standard EN45011 (also known as ISO Guide 65).
 This means that the certification body is itself independently assessed every year to ensure that the standard is implemented and administered consistently and fairly.